uwetom/media-production-worksheets/wk-unity-external-data-2/index.md

 ## Set up: install asteroids package

-I've prepared the rock / asteroids that we are going to use giving them a simple rotation animationDownload [this](https://github.com/uwetom/media-production-worksheets/raw/refs/heads/master/wk-unity-external-data-2/Asteroids.unitypackage) unity package of asteroids / rock prefabs and animations.
+I've prepared the rock / asteroids that we are going to use, creating prefabs with a simple rotation animation.
+Download [the package here](https://github.com/uwetom/media-production-worksheets/raw/refs/heads/master/wk-unity-external-data-2/Asteroids.unitypackage)

 Drag it into your Assets folder to install it.

 ![enter image description here](https://raw.githubusercontent.com/uwetom/media-production-worksheets/refs/heads/master/wk-unity-external-data-2/images/install-rocks.png)